Riordan-DC/honours_research_repo/README.md

 The AFLRED dataset provides the instructions being used to test the baseline.
 This data is not accurate and do not take its performance seriously.
 This is why the Interactive_Baseline was developed.
 In the future ALL the ALFRED code will be isolated because it decays my codebase quicker by forcing me to support older versions of AI2THOR.

-Ideally, besides all the todos in the notebook, I'd like to extract the components of this notebook into several scripts such as: models.py (Baseline, RL, etc) utils.py (ALFRED specific dataloader)
-While maintaining the testing and visualisations inside the notebook where iteration is quick and iteraction is required.
+Ideally we want to move away from ALFRED and old AI2THOR.
+Instead, using Vib's new code and NEW graph representation without hundreds of "goto" pose nodes.
+In future I'd like to eradicate the "go" node entirely (maybe just one attached to each object).

 Interactive_Baseline.ipynb
 -------------------------
 The primary baseline with an interactive prompt.
 It is a copy of the Baseline_Instructor notebook but with a prompt loop that allows users to write their instructions.
-If an instruction fails then
+If an instruction fails then the user is prompted again, until the test passes.

 Instructed_Agent_GridWorld.ipynb
 -------------------------